Sanity & The City, Part 4 - Work/Life Balance

 If you are going to set these boundaries and agree them, you have to be prepared to defend them.
 Of course, flexibility is important - it works both ways - but reminding yourself of your priorities is key.
 What is most important to you?
 Who would you rather let down?
 Can you cope with the discomfort of pushing back on unreasonable demands from your employer?
 If not, how can you get better at that?
 What solutions could you propose that work for all?

-Nowadays, I work part-time, but there are still regular requests to work on my days off which I manage confidently and assertively.
+Nowadays, I work part time, but there are still regular requests to work on my days off which I manage confidently and assertively.
 It's hard to break old habits and to be honest, I don't think I would have been able to without all the work I have done on my psychology in recent years.
-Hopefully, we can reach a place where people don't have to have breakdowns before they can take control of their work lives in the name of retaining their health and personal en-GB.
+Hopefully, we can reach a place where people don't have to have breakdowns before they can take control of their work lives in the name of retaining their health and personal wellbeing.

 This will require a cultural shift that I do believe is underway at many financial institutions and professional services firms.
 Leading by example, regular training and workshops for managers are all part of embedding these ideas in company culture.
 But it needs to be accompanied by a firm understanding that it is good for business in terms of attracting and retaining talent as well as improving performance.
 This isn't a fluffy 'nice to have' - it's a necessity.